 Spoon sweets, or glyko tou koutaliou, are also fairly popular.
 They are produced after boiling pieces of fruit in a thick, sugary syrup and sold in jars.

 Apart from these, you can buy cakes, cookies and many other sweet treats at most bakeries in Greece.
+Here is a long list of the best Greek desserts!

 10. Handmade leather sandals